influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/functions/built-in/outputs/_index.md

 weight: 2
 ---

-Flux output functions yield results or send data to a specified output destination.
+Flux's built-in output functions yield results or send data to a specified output destination.
 The following output functions are are available:

 {{< function-list >}}